 Why is it Critical to File a Possible Liability Claim Right Away?

 Most personal and business policies provide coverage for legal defense in case of a liability claim.
 This coverage can be invaluable given the cost of attorney fees.
-If you change your thinking of your insurance company also being your lawyer, you begin to understand why it is so important to report any possible liability claim immediately to your insurance company.
+If you change your thinking to the insurance company also being your lawyer, you begin to understand why it is so important to report any possible liability claim immediately to your insurance company.
 The insurance company wants every opportunity to defend you and it can take time.
 If the insurance company does not have time to properly defend you then your claim may be denied.
 Consider this situation:

 You are a NH business owner and you receive a letter saying someone slipped and fell in your parking lot.
 You ignore the letter because you take very good care of your parking lot and think it is a scam.
 Later you receive a formal letter from an attorney, but you ignore it because you are way too busy to deal with this nonsense.
 You then get a subpoena indicating you are required to appear in court to defend yourself in a couple of weeks.
 You then decide you better file a claim with your insurance company.
 If your insurance company cannot investigate the claim properly due to a time restraint, they do have the right to deny coverage.